 Engineering is a great discipline.
 That concept recalls Roman mythology in which Disciplina was a minor deity and the Latin noun disciplina, according to Wikipedia, referred to education and training, self-control and determination, knowledge in a field of study, and an orderly way of life.
 All roads led to Rome, and engineers built them.

-If you’re thinking of engineering something and want a complementary conversation with an IP lawyer who’ll listen, try me on (+612) 9269 0229.
+If you’re thinking of engineering something and want a complimentary conversation with an IP lawyer who’ll listen, call me.

 Reference: Thomas Friedman, The World is Flat: A Brief History of the Globalized World in the 21st Century (Penguin/Allen Lane, London, 2005).